 (Operator Instructions).
-Your next question comes from the line of Gary Prestopino from Barrington Research.
+Your next question comes from the line of Gary Prestopino with Barrington Research.

-Bill, the Liquidity One investment that you're making, when will that be completed?
+Bill, just to be clear for myself, the Liquidity One investment that you're making, when will that be completed?
 In fiscal 2016 or fiscal 2017?